deep-spin/sparse-marginalization-lvm/README.md

 ## Acknowledgements

 This work was partly funded by the European Research Council (ERC StG DeepSPIN 758969), by the P2020 project MAIA (contract 045909), and by the Fundação para a Ciência e Tecnologia through contract UIDB/50008/2020.
 This work also received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement 825299 (GoURMET).

+The code in this repository was largely inspired by the structure and implementations found in [EGG](https://github.com/facebookresearch/EGG), which is licensed under the MIT license.